stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ```

 The collected telemetry data will be published in parallel using all configured instances of the `TelemetryPublisher` interface.

-The library does not provide any functionality of publishing data automatically.

 ## Using Telemetry Tags